Rural Health Clinics (RHCs)

 How does Medicare reimburse RHCs?

-RHCs receive an interim all-inclusive rate (AIR) payment per visit throughout the clinic's fiscal year, which is then reconciled through cost reporting at the end of the year.
+RHCs receive an interim AIR payment per visit throughout the RHC's fiscal year, which is then reconciled through cost reporting at the end of the year.
 According to CMS's Medicare Benefit Policy Manual – Chapter 13 – Rural Health Clinic (RHC) and Federally Qualified Health Center (FQHC) Services, the interim payment rate is determined by taking the total allowable costs for RHC services divided by the total number of visits provided to RHC patients receiving core RHC services.
-In addition, RHCs are subject to productivity, payment limits, and other factors which can affect payment.

 RHC staff must meet traditional Medicare regulations for coding and documentation, as well as unique RHC billing requirements.

 In December 2020, Congress passed legislation to update the RHC reimbursement methodology as part of a larger spending package.
-As a result, beginning in 2021, the RHC cap will rise each year through 2028, all new RHCs will have a uniform per-visit cap, and no RHC will see a reduction in reimbursement.
-Uncapped RHCs that were certified and enrolled in Medicare prior to December 31, 2020, are grandfathered in at the clinic's 2020 all-inclusive rate.
-For more information, view the National Association of Rural Health Clinics' webinar Rural Health Clinics Modernization Policy Explained and the Centers for Medicare and Medicaid Services publication Update to Rural Health Clinic (RHC) Payment Limits.
+As a result, the RHC cap will rise each year through 2028, and all new RHCs will have a uniform per-visit cap.
+Uncapped RHCs that were certified and enrolled in Medicare prior to December 31, 2020, are grandfathered in at the clinic's 2020 all-inclusive rate to establish their cap for subsequent years.
+For more information, view the Centers for Medicare and Medicaid Services publication Update to Rural Health Clinic (RHC) Payment Limits and the National Association of Rural Health Clinics' webinar Rural Health Clinics Modernization Policy Explained.

 How do states reimburse RHCs through Medicaid?

-The first is a prospective payment system (PPS).
-Under this methodology, the state calculates a per visit rate based on the reasonable costs for an RHC's first two years of operation.
-For each succeeding year, this per visit baseline rate is increased by the Medicare Economic Index factor.
+- Prospective payment system (PPS) – Under this methodology, the state calculates a per visit rate based on the reasonable costs of the services provided.
+Each year, the per visit baseline rate is increased by the Medicare Economic Index (MEI) factor and adjusted to reflect any increase or decrease in the scope of services provided.

 Medicaid agencies also may cover additional services that are not normally considered RHC services, such as dental services.
-You can contact your state Medicaid Office or CMS Regional Office Rural Health Coordinator for information on how Medicaid pays for RHC services in your state.
+Contact your state Medicaid Office or CMS Regional Office Rural Health Coordinator for information on how Medicaid pays for RHC services in your state.

 Can RHCs be reimbursed for telehealth services?